citp/privacy-policy-historical/m/mm/mma/mmafrenzy.com.md

-> *The following text is extracted and transformed from the mmafrenzy.com privacy policy that was archived on 2010-11-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101124024738id_/http%3A//www.mmafrenzy.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mmafrenzy.com privacy policy that was archived on 2011-05-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110525044553id_/http%3A//www.mmafrenzy.com/privacy-policy) for the most accurate reproduction.*

-# MMAFrenzy.com Privacy Policy | MMAFrenzy.com
+# MMAFrenzy.com Privacy Policy - MMAFrenzy.com

-**MMAFrenzy.com Privacy Policy** [Last updated June 11, 2008]
+**MMAFrenzy.com Privacy Policy** [Last updated May 20, 2011]

-This privacy statement (the “Privacy Policy”) applies to all personally identifiable information (collectively, “Personal Data”) and other information that is collected by MMAFrenzy.com (“MMAFrenzy.com”) through its website, including www.mmafrenzy.com, (the “Site”).
+This privacy statement (the “Privacy Policy”) applies to all personally identifiable information (collectively, “Personal Data”) and other information that is collected by MMAFrenzy.com (“MMAFrenzy.com”) through its website, including mmafrenzy.com, (the “Site”).

 Please review this Privacy Policy carefully before using the Site.

 MMAFrenzy.com takes online privacy very seriously.
-If you have any questions concerning this privacy policy, please email us at [privacy@mmafrenzy.com](mailto:privacy@mmafrenzy.com).
+If you have any questions concerning this privacy policy, please email us at [contact@mmafrenzy.com](mailto:privacy@mmafrenzy.com).

 **MMAFrenzy.com Registered Users – Collection of Personal Data**